QBDI/QBDI/docs/source/get_started-QBDIPreload.rst

    QBDIPreload automatically takes care of blacklisting instrumentation of the C standard library and the OS loader as described in :ref:`intro_limitations`.

-Exit Hook
+Exit hook
 ---------

-QBDIPreload includes a hook on standard exit method (``exit`` and ``_exit``).
-The hook isn't triggers if the executable exits with a direct syscall, or segfault.
+QBDIPreload also intercepts the calls on standard exit functions (``exit`` and ``_exit``).
+Typically, these are called when the executable is about to terminate.

-The method :cpp:func:`qbdipreload_on_exit` is called during the hook and allows to properly save the recorded data when the executable exit.
+If so, the :cpp:func:`qbdipreload_on_exit` method is called and can be used to save some data about the execution you want to keep before exiting.
+Note that the hook function is not called if the executable exits with a direct system call or a segmentation fault.

 .. code:: c